teezyyoxo/flight-sim-overlay/README.md

 *Please* feel free to submit a pull request if you'd like to help with styling and/or add new features!

-# Credits
+## Credits
-@jocxfin - for hooking this project up with a MAJOR facelift
+[@jocxfin](https://github.com/jocxfin) - for hooking this project up with a MAJOR facelift!
+THANK YOU!!!!!!
 ----------
 And remember, friends – in the name of Kelsey (74Gear), **keep the blue side up**.
 Enjoy, and happy flying! ✈️ 🎮